VisiblyMatte/dijkstra_shortest/README.md

 # Dijkstra's Algorithm Implemention

 A python implementation of Dijkstra's Algorithm done across an ASCII map.
 A starting and goal point are both designated in the my_map.txt file.

+This file represents a room with walls and travel costs from space to space.
-This is parsed and searched with the shortest path from one to another returned with a graphical representation.
+This is parsed and searched for the shortest path from a desginated goal to destination, with this path printed in the output.
+In this project you can see me handle multiple different data structures, taking advantage of their unique propeties.
+You can also see an understanding of complex algorithms, as well as a sophisticated understanding of the python language.

 This project was implemented as a project for a class.